Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 Obviously, there's a ton of work to be done!
 But critically, none of it is *impossible*.
-If we (as the Bevy developer community) can come together, and steadily fix these problems, one at a time, we (Alice and Rose) genuinely think `bevy_ui` will one day live up to the standard for quality, flexibility and ergonomics that we expect out of the rest of the engine.
+If we (the Bevy developer community) can come together and steadily fix these problems, one at a time, we (Alice and Rose) genuinely think `bevy_ui` will one day live up to the standard for quality, flexibility and ergonomics that we expect out of the rest of the engine.